-I think that being secure with yourself is the most important part.
-Girls who do this make a lot of money, we like to flirt, we are always busy and it can definitely be annoying and upsetting for a lot of guys.
+Holly: I think that being secure with yourself is the most important part.
+Girls who do this make a lot of money, we like to flirt, we are always busy, and it can definitely be annoying and upsetting for a lot of guys.
 I try to stay away from guys who have a history of “trying” to date girls who do what I do.
-Also if you meet a girl who is in the public eye on social media don’t push her to create any kind of content with you.
-If she wants to do it then she will ask.
-But if the guy asks it can come off like you’re trying to control her even if that wasn’t your intention.
+Also, if you meet a girl who is in the public eye on social media, don’t push her to create any kind of content with you.
+If she wants to do it, then she will ask.
+But if the guy asks, it can come off like you’re trying to control her—even if that wasn’t your intention.

 What are some of your hobbies?
 When would be the ideal place when you are out for a guy to approach you?

-I love to cook and sometimes when I want to meet new people I go to cooking classes or pop up dinners.
-I’m a very adventurous person a I usually find other adventurous people at pop up dinners.
-I work out a lot and I’ve met some awesome people doing yoga or at the gym.
-I game too but I haven’t met anyone I play online with yet…at least that I know about.
-But to be honest the place I’ve had the best luck at is the grocery store.
-I don’t know why but every time I go grocery shopping I meet someone haha.
+: I love to cook.
+Sometimes, when I want to meet new people, I go to cooking classes or pop up dinners.
+I’m a very adventurous person.
+I usually find other adventurous people at pop up dinners.
+I work out a lot, and I’ve met some awesome people doing yoga or at the gym.
+I game too, but I haven’t met anyone I play online with yet—at least that I know about.
+To be honest, the place I’ve had the best luck at is the grocery store.
+I don’t know why, but every time I go grocery shopping, I meet someone haha!
 Look for me in the produce section!

 What makes you feel sexy?

-Wearing a sexy perfume and high heels makes me feel sexy.
-Also good music is always a turn on.
-Whenever I shoot I either turn on some Lyrical EDM or Hip-Hop because I feel sexy when I shoot to that.
+Holly: Wearing a sexy perfume and high heels makes me feel sexy.
+Good music is always a turn on, too!
+Whenever I shoot, I either turn on some Lyrical EDM or Hip-Hop, because I feel sexy when I shoot to that.

 What are some of your guilty pleasures?

-Mario Party, expensive shoes, Salt and Straw Ice Cream, Making fun of reality TV with my friends.
+Holly: Mario Party, expensive shoes, Salt and Straw Ice Cream, making fun of reality TV with my friends.